Finite distance effects on the Hellings-Downs curve in modified gravity: Introduction

 The first term inside the parenthesis is the so-called redshift transfer function and the rest is called geometrical projection factors.
 The subscript $A$ refers to plus $+$ or cross $\times$ polarization.
 We thank B.~Allen for the suggestion to draw the antenna pattern.} At the end of the paper, we show that such cut-off reconciles the ORF of Refs.~\cite{Liang:2021bct,Liang:2023ary} with the autocorrelation value of Ref.~\cite{Cordes:2024oem}.

 This paper is organized as follows.
 In Sec.~\ref{sec:calculations}, we present an alternative formulation to the harmonic coefficients in terms of one integral of spherical Bessel functions.
 We dedicate Sec.~\ref{sec:approx} to study the behavior of the integral for $\ell<kL$ and $\ell> kL$.
 We show an exponential suppression in the latter case for $\ell> \sqrt{1-v^2}\,kL$.
 In Sec.~\ref{sec:ORF}, we compute the ORF for $v<1$ and show that it is finite in the small angle limit.
 We conclude our work in Sec.~\ref{sec:conclusion} with discussions and future directions.
+In App.~\ref{app:TAM} we show the equivalence of the equations in the TAM formalism and, in passing, provide a compact formula for their general integrals in the $kL\to\infty$ limit, Eq.~\eqref{eq:Inellinfinity}.